Safeguarding and Child Protection at Sutton in Craven C of E VC Primary School

 The Designated Safeguarding Lead for Child Protection is: Mrs Orla Gibbons (Headteacher)

-The Deputy Designated Safeguarding Lead who deputises in his absence is: Mrs Alison Campbell (SLT and Class Teacher)
+The Deputy Designated Safeguarding Lead who deputises in her absence is: Mrs Alison Campbell (SLT and Class Teacher)

 Child Protection and Safeguarding Policy